reslp/reproducibility-workshop/day-1/exercise-1-shell-intro.rst

 1000 to generate and the second number is your seed.

 Add the directory ``${HOME}/linux-intro/Day1/bin`` to your users ${PATH}
-so that your script will be avaiable globally.
+so that your script will be available globally.

 Read in a csv file called ``${HOME}/Share/Day1/subfolder2/results.txt``, find and copy the files that are listed in first the column and have the